Robinlovelace/open-gat/README.md

 3. Verify that the projects are open source and actively maintained by analysis of package documentation and source code.
-4. Classify and the projects based on their main user interface, resulting in the top 10 open source tools for geographic analysis in transport planning shown in Table <a href="#tab:open-tools">2</a>
-    (see the appendix for a complete table of results).
+4. Classify and the projects based on their main user interface, resulting in Table <a href="#tab:open-tools">2</a> (see the appendix for a complete table of results).
 These tools are described in more detail in the following three sections.

 The following search terms were used to find relevant projects using Google Scholar, the result of a search shown in Figure